 You’d likely ask a co-worker, friend, or family member something like, “Hey, where the heck did all the stuff on the web go?”

 And then you’d likely be in withdrawal over the Internet search addiction that we now all have.

 So we know that nothing happens on the web with search engines if no content exists.
 Right?

 Don’t Let Your Website Become a Ghost Town

-But if you’re trying to develop remarkable content to get people to pay attention to your company online, we need first to start by asking ourselves, “OK.
+But if you’re trying to develop remarkable content to get people to pay attention to your company online, start by asking yourself, “OK.
 Which people?”

 Even mainstream, extremely popular general interest websites have specific users in mind when creating their content strategy.

 However, if you don’t have the resources of digital giants like Google, Facebook, YouTube, Baidu, or Yahoo! you most certainly need to be much more specific about the kinds of content you create and its audience.

 Start with Buyer Personas to Drive Content